8 HADFS technical

 Mapping to physical disk sectors

-Floppy disks are usually addressed H:C:S, that is, the sectors count upwards on one side of the disk, then upwards on the other side.
+Floppy disks are addressed H:C:S, that is, the sectors count upwards on one side of the disk, then upwards on the other side.
 This is called sequential addressing.
 On a DFS formatted disk (10 sectors/track), the second side always starts at sector 800.
 If you format a disk with fewer than 80 tracks, then there will be a gap just before sector 800, which must be reflected by a gap in the free space map, and the Split Disk flag must be set in the disk flags.

 External drives

-Drives 0 and 1 are the two physical drives that are accessed as drives 0/2 and 1/3 in DFS.
+Drives 0 and 1 are the two floppy drives that are accessed as drives 0/2 and 1/3 in DFS.
 Accessing drives numbered above 1 causes an OSWORD call for extra software to provide access to other drives.
-If there is no
+If there is no driving software for drives 2 onwards, then the error Drive x not present is given if an attempt to access it is made.
+The OSWORD call for the extra drives is:

 A=90 (&5A) XY+0: 0 Check for these values XY+1: 6 in these two locations.
 XY+2: \ XY+3: \ Address XY+4: / XY+5: / XY+6: \ \ XY+7: } Start sector \ Four-byte XY+8: / / sector address XY+9: Drive number / XY+10: Number of sectors XY+11: Call type and return code